Azure/azure-openapi-validator/docs/patch-properties-correspond-to-put-properties.md

 ## Output Message

-A patch request body must only contain properties present in the corresponding put request body, and must contain at least one property.
+A PATCH request body must only contain properties present in the corresponding PUT request body, and must contain at least one property.

 ## Description

-Validates that each patch request body contains properties present in the corresponding put request body, and must contain at least one property.
+Validates that each PATCH request body contains properties present in the corresponding PUT request body, and must contain at least one property.

 ## How to fix the violation

-Ensure that each patch request body contains properties present in the corresponding put request body, and must contain at least one property.
+Ensure that each PATCH request body contains properties present in the corresponding PUT request body, and must contain at least one property.

 ## Good Example